 - Pursuant to 1 CCR 301-71-8.06, Online Schools and Programs must collect appropriate documentation evidencing proof of Colorado residency upon initial enrollment and annually thereafter.
 Therefore, documentation must be dated within the 365 days preceding the applicable count date.
-Further, Online Schools and Programs must retain this documentation in the student's mandatory permanent record. - Electronic Affidavit of Colorado Residency forms should adhere to the guidance outlined in the School Auditing Office's Online Signature Guidance. - Acceptable documentation to evidence Colorado residency includes, but is not limited to: - Property tax payment receipts - o Residential Lease Agreement (that encompasses the applicable count date) - o Rent payment receipts - \circ $\;$ Inclusion on the SNAP/TANF direct certification list - Completed Family Economic Data Survey (FEDS) form (available on the School Auditing Office's At-Risk Count website) or Application for Free and Reduced-Priced School Meals
+Further, Online Schools and Programs must retain this documentation in the student's mandatory permanent record. - Acceptable documentation to evidence Colorado residency includes, but is not limited to: - Property tax payment receipts - Residential Lease Agreement (that encompasses the applicable count date) - Rent payment receipts - Inclusion on the SNAP/TANF direct certification list - Completed Family Economic Data Survey (FEDS) form (available on the School Auditing Office's At-Risk Count website) or Application for Free and Reduced-Priced School Meals - Utility service payment receipts showing service dates beginning prior to the count date, service and mailing addresses in Colorado, that are addressed to the parent, guardian, or another household member - Written "Statement of Residency" (example and instructions can be found on CDE's Online and Blended Learning Resources website) - Appropriate residency documentation for a member or dependent of a member of the United States Armed Services

-- Utility service payment receipts showing service dates beginning prior to the count date, service and mailing addresses in Colorado, that are addressed to the parent, guardian, or another household member - Written "Statement of Residency" (example and instructions can be found on CDE's Online and Blended Learning Resources website) - Appropriate residency documentation for a member or dependent of a member of the United States Armed Services - McKinney-Vento list provided by the district's homeless liaison - Migrant list provided by the district's regional migrant liaison - Proof of residency is not required for students who are required to be on-site regularly for any portion of the instructional day, if appropriate evidence of on-site attendance is provided.
+- McKinney-Vento list provided by the district's homeless liaison - Migrant list provided by the district's regional migrant liaison - Proof of residency is not required for students who are required to be on-site regularly for any portion of the instructional day, if appropriate evidence of on-site attendance is provided.
 Otherwise, proof of Colorado residency (as described above) is required.